evohnave/DataScienceCoursera/reproducible_research/Project_02/If_you_have_problems_with_RPubs.md

 1. Make sure you have an [RPubs](http://rpubs.com/) account.

 1. Check your RProfile.site file.
 You need to have one in the working directory.
-As a minimum, the file should have this in it:
+Close RStudio and make sure that, as a minimum, the file has these  lines in it:
 > options(rpubs.upload.method = "internal")
-> options(RCurlOptions = list(verbose = FALSE, capath = system.file("CurlSSL", "cacert.pem", package = "RCurl"), ssl.verifypeer = FALSE))
+options(RCurlOptions = list(verbose = FALSE, capath = system.file("CurlSSL", "cacert.pem", package = "RCurl"), ssl.verifypeer = FALSE))

-Make sure that you close RStudio and reopen after you've editted the file.

 3. Finally, RPubs seems to not like file names with spaces or underscores.
 So if you wanted to call your RPub RR_Project_02 or something similar, why not go with RRProject02 instead.